 Just like when you are making any larger purchase, there are a couple of things that you will want to weight before clicking the buy button.
 To get you started, here is a rundown of the top things to keep in mind.
 They will help you find the right model for your little one.

-- Safety.
 Safety is one of the first things you need to consider.
 It makes sense to find a tricycle with a wide base at the very least to prevent spills and crashes.
 For very young children age 1-2, you may want to find one with a push bar that allows you to control the tricycle while walking behind them.
-Another thing to look for is a seat belt, 3 point seat belts offer the best security and safety for your child.
+Another thing to look for is a seat belt.
+Three point seat belts offer the best security and safety for your child.

-- Materials.
-Steel is always going to outlive plastic, and if you have a couple children or planning to have more, you may want to dish out extra for a durable tricycle.
+Steel is always going to outlive plastic.
+If you have a couple children or planning to have more, you may want to dish out extra for a durable tricycle.
 Models like the Radio Flyer Classic are built like tanks and will last year after year.
 Rubber tires are another big win and though you may have to pump them back up every once and awhile, offer a superior, smooth ride.

-- Fit.
-If it isn’t adjustable, you’ll want to do your research carefully to make sure it is a model where your child’s feet and arms can reach.
+If it isn’t adjustable, you’ll want to do your research carefully.
+Make sure it is a model where your child’s feet and arms can reach.
 Parents are advised to make sure they pick a design that a 18 month year old son or daughter can grow with for a couple of years.